 As a general overview about what it is that makes me, me: In the broadest sense , I am a female, a mother, a sister, and a daughter.
 I am of Native Mexican, French, and Native American descents.
 I grew up with two very loud themes; one being an Evangelical purity obsessed cult (for lack of a better term for organized religion), and the other being street life, while simultaneously being pulled in both directions.
 I grew up in survival mode with a narcissistic sociopath as the main influential guide in my environment.
 As a young adult, my reckless thrill-seeking gave me the opportunity to cross paths with a plethora of personalities.

 Now, I am choosing to break the cycle, as well as my silence.
 I live by a moral code of authenticity.
 According to my cards, I am a healer, a shaman, a medicine woman, if you will – which is the only possible answer to the repeated question “why?” thrown into the void.
 I am hard to break, give me all of the trauma and I am going to feel it to my core and continue to fight.
 I will integrate the experience and find a way to dust myself off, because that is the only possible option.

 There will always be something special about the creature that is Snake.
-They get a REALLY bad rep in the bible (a joke for those that have been within the church), and maybe my fascination the animal was pivotal in the deconstruction of the belief system that they attempted to shove down my throat.
+They get a REALLY bad rep in the bible (a joke for those that have been within the church), and maybe my fascination with the animal was pivotal in the deconstruction of the belief system that they attempted to shove down my throat.
 In native culture, the snake is a symbol of transmutation, a snake sheds the skin of it’s experiences over, and over, in a state of continual growth.
 As stated on the Snake medicine card: